 A Generative Adversarial Network (GAN) is a type of generative model.
 It consists of two parts called the "generator" and the "discriminator".
 The generator takes random noise as input and transforms it into an output that (hopefully) resembles the training data.
 The discriminator takes a set of samples as input and tries to distinguish the real training samples from the ones created by the generator.
 Both of them are trained together.
-The discriminator tries to get better and better at telling real from false data, while the generator tries to get better and better at telling real from false data, while the generator tries to get better and better at telling real from false data.
+The discriminator tries to get better and better at telling real from false data, while the generator tries to get better and better at fooling the discriminator.